widelang/draft/README.md

 }
 ```

-You can also default to a value (in this case 0) using question.
+You can also default to a value (in this case 0) using checking for truthiness:

 ```lua
 @(result) = division(n, m))?..0